 - Great length.
 One to two pages, anything more than that is overkill.

 - Catered to the job.
 The listed skills, education and work experience should be relevant to the position the candidate is applying for.
-If they’re using the spray and pray technique, they’re probably sending the same CV to all job applications.
+If they’re using the spray and pray technique, they’re probably sending the same resume to all job applications.

 - A (decent) photo.
 If you ask candidates to include a photo, pay attention to their choice.
 While not everyone has to have a professional head shot, a selfie from a night out with the buddies simply won’t cut it.